fieldbeach/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The source data is from the Human Activity Recognition Using Smartphones Data Set.
 A full description is available at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones Used data: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+Variables
+the downloaded data is x_train, x_test, y_train, y_test, subject_train and subject_test
+x_data, y_data and subject_data is a join of these data for analysis features contains the correct names for the x_data dataset.
+In the code i'm applying this as column names

 Execute the R script "run_analysis.R" to receive the tidy dataset.

 run_analysis.R does the following